lujason01/sigmaSEQ/README.md

 # SigmaSEQ: RNA-seq Analysis Application

-## Creator: Jason Lubega
+## Creator: Jason Lubega x CursorAI
-## Lab: LuBega's Lab
+## Lab: Lubega Bioinformatics Lab

 ## Motivation

 This application was born from a personal experience of spending 20 days analyzing RNA-Seq data for an assignment.
 While the learning experience was invaluable, the time investment inspired the creation of a tool that would streamline this process for future analyses.
 As they say, great tools often come from a touch of "productive laziness"!
+Besides that, my wet lab had RNA seq data that required us to contact a bioinformatician to revisit when we had more questions.
+I thought that it would be great to have a replayable (readily available) copy of the analysis made instead of a few heatmaps, tables and lists.
+The long term goal is to create a tool for reusable analysis (not static).
 ## Timeline
-- Start: 25.March.2025
+- Start: March 25, 2025
-- v1 release: May 2025
+- v1.0 release: June 2025
-- Status: Work in Progress
+- Current Status: Active Development
+- Latest Update: December 2024

 ## Overview
-SigmaSEQ is a Shiny application for RNA-seq data analysis, developed by Jason Lubega's Lab.
-The application provides an intuitive interface for exploratory data analysis, differential expression analysis, and pathway enrichment analysis.
-The application integrates with OpenAI's GPT for intelligent interpretation of results.
+SigmaSEQ is a Shiny application for RNA-seq data analysis that provides an intuitive interface for exploratory data analysis, differential expression analysis, and pathway enrichment analysis.
+The application integrates OpenAI's API for AI-based interpretation of results.

+It is still a work in progress and very buggy but it will improve with time.

 ## Training Dataset
 - GSE183325 dataset (included with RMarkdown documentation)